BerZerker96/Osiris-Vr-Viewer/README.md

 Most issues come down to the **OpenXR runtime**, the **3D source**, or a game's **window mode**.
 Start here.

-### 🎮 Katanga game freezes, or the viewer stays stuck after a game hangs or exits

-The most common Katanga issue — usually one of these:

-- **Use the current [Geo-VRExport / Super-VRExport addon](https://github.com/BerZerker96/Super-VRExport-Addon).** Older addon builds re-published the shared-texture handle on *every* ReShade effect reload, which could leave the viewer reading a freed handle and freeze.
-The current build only re-publishes when the source actually changes, so the handle stays stable.
-- **Launch the viewer *before* the game.** The viewer **seeds a desktop snapshot at startup** specifically so it always has a real desktop image to fall back to.
-Start `osiris-vr-viewer.exe` first, *then* launch the game — now any hang, crash, or exit drops you straight back to the desktop (the snapshot shows instantly while the live capture recovers).
-- **Run the game in borderless windowed mode**, not exclusive fullscreen.
-Exclusive fullscreen blocks both the overlay and the desktop fallback.
-- **If a game truly hangs** (its render thread dies), the viewer holds a clean neutral frame instead of the frozen image and returns to the desktop the moment you close the hung game — it no longer thrashes or restart-loops.
-If you launched the viewer into an already-running game that then hung, just close the game and it recovers.
-- **Automatic recovery is layered.** On exit the viewer shows its desktop snapshot immediately, re-initialises the desktop capture about once a second until it's live again, and — if both sources stay dead — performs an **automatic session restart** as a final safety net (capped so it can never restart-loop).
-You should rarely see anything but a brief snapshot before the live desktop returns.
 - **Reporting a bug?** Toggle **Debug** (in the GUI or the in-VR panel) to write `osiris-diagnostics.log` next to the exes and include it with `osiris.log`.
 - **For Katanga full-res, use your headset's native OpenXR runtime** — the SteamVR runtime performs poorly with Katanga specifically (see [Runtimes](#-runtimes-openxr-vs-steamvr)).